Wolfrax/wlog/content/articles/Technologies/Piwheels.rst

 ********

 :date: 2020-02-02
-:modified: 2020-02-02
+:modified: 2020-07-07
 :tags: Python
 :summary: A note on piwheels

-The PyPi (Python Package Index) is the package repository for Python modules. **$ pip install** scouts this repository when installing modules.
+The PyPi (Python Package Index) is the package repository for Python modules. **pip install** scouts this repository when installing modules.
 Some of the modules have been implemented in C, and thus require compilation for the specific target installation.
 This takes time (and might fail).